 Any professional dog walker or pet sitter will have up to date insurance certification, with documents they can show you, to protect not only you and your pet should something unexpected occur, but also to safeguard themselves too.
 They should also be happy to provide you with a contract, to define their rates, rules and services covered.

 Just as you wouldn’t employ a child-minder without meeting them first, and letting your child interact with them, it’s the same with your dog.
-A meet and greet visit with your pet and their prospective carer is essential, when you can watch how your pet reacts to this new person and also how they interact and handle your dog or cat.
-Of course each dog walker has their own personality and character, but it’s up to you to make the decision to hire them – or not.
+A meet and greet visit with your pet and their prospective carer is essential when you can watch how your pet reacts to this new person and also how they interact and handle your dog or cat.
+Of course, each dog walker has their own personality and character, but it’s up to you to decide to hire them – or not.
 Good luck with finding your ideal dog walker.